Congressional Art Competition

-The Congressional Art Competition is open to all high school students in Alabama's Second Congressioanl District.
+The Congressional Art Competition is open to all high school students in Alabama's Second Congressional District.
+Each year, my office partners with a local Alabama art museum to professionally judge and select the competition winner.
 The winning artwork from our district will be displayed for one year in the U.S. Capitol building.
 The exhibit in Washington, D.C. will include the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on the Congressional Art Competition website.
-The deadline to submit an entry to this year's Congressional Art Competition will be Monday, January 29, 2018.
+Please note that the deadline to submit an entry to the 2020 Congressional Art Competition is Monday, January 27, 2020.

 Below is a summary of the Congressional Art Competition rules.

-Artwork entered in the contest may be up to 26 inches by 26 inches, may be up to 4 inches in depth (including the frame), and must not weigh more than 15 pounds.
-If your artwork is selected as the winning piece, it must arrive to my office framed and must still measure no larger than the maximum dimensions.
+Artwork entered in the contest may be up to 26 inches by 26 inches (including the frame), up to 4 inches in depth, and must not weigh more than 15 pounds.
+If your artwork is selected as the winning piece, it must arrive to my office framed and measure no larger than the maximum dimensions.